OperationSpark/high-school-prep/advice-on-creating-usernames-and-passwords.md

-# Advice on Creating Usernames and Passwords
+# Creating Usernames and Passwords

 **Usernames**